The right hairstyle can maximize your appearance after a cosmetic procedure

 A hairstyle change has more than one benefit after cosmetic surgery.
 For those who want to be discreet about their surgery, a change in hairstyle often deflects attention away from the work you’ve had done.
 When you’re friends all say, “You look amazing, what did you do?” you can simply say you’ve had your hair done.

-For surgical procedures like the facelift which leave an incision and scar, it’s best to choose a hairstyle that will not apply added pressure to the incision area while still helping to cover up the scar at the same time.
+For surgical procedures like the facelift in Miami which leave an incision and scar, it’s best to choose a hairstyle that will not apply added pressure to the incision area while still helping to cover up the scar at the same time.
 Whether you are a man or a woman, growing your hair longer before surgery will provide the necessary length to work with.
 Long or low-swept side bangs are great for hiding incisions along the hairline, for example.
 Hair combed over the ears can reduce the appearance of scars along the ears and jawline.

 Avoid hairstyles that will accentuate the forehead